-The Ridgway Family Endowment provides funding to the U.S. Army Military History Institute (USAMHI) for the General and Mrs. Matthew B. Ridgway Military History Research Grant Program.
-The intent of the program is to support on-site research at the U.S. Army Heritage and Education Center (USAHEC), Carlisle, Pennsylvania, on subjects that are of enduring or emerging value to the history of the Army and are well-supported by the Institute's holdings.
+The Ridgway Family Endowment provides funding to the U.S. Army Military History Institute for the General and Mrs. Matthew B. Ridgway Military History Research Grant Program.
+The intent of the program is to support on-site research at the U.S. Army Heritage and Education Center (USAHEC), Carlisle, Pennsylvania, on subjects that are of enduring or emerging value to the history of the Army and are well-supported by the USAHEC's holdings.

-- Objective of the proposed research
+- Brief essay detailing the objective and status of the proposed research

 - Letters of recommendation (for those enrolled in degree programs)

 When to Apply: Applications are due by 28 February 2020.
 Applications dispatched after 28 February will be considered the following year.

 Selection/Timeline: The Ridgway Committee consists of current or former members of USAHEC and the U.S. Army War College and are appointed by the executive vice president of the Ridgway Fund Board.
 The committee will notify recipients by 31 March 2020.

 - Please call the reference desk at 717-245-3949, Monday-Friday, 10am-5pm, regarding any issues with the online catalog and determining the availability of collections.